 Furthermore, reference is made to NORSOK P-100 Chapter 22.
-It is assumed that the NORSOK standard will be supplemented by the Norwegian Institute of Public Health's guideline material for design and operation of drinking water systems, which have been prepared to detail the regulatory requirements for drinking water systems and drinking water supply offshore.
+The Norwegian Institute of Public Health's guideline material for design and operation of drinking water systems details the regulatory requirements for drinking water systems and drinking water supply offshore.
 The guideline material is available in Norwegian and English at www.fhi.no./offshore.

-In accordance with the Framework Regulations and following delegation of authority from the Norwegian Food Safety Authority, the Norwegian Board of Health, or its authorised representative, also supervises compliance with the provision relating to food, water supply and drinking water in the petroleum activities.
+Following delegation of authority from the Norwegian Food Safety Authority, the County Governor of Rogaland supervises compliance with the provision relating to food, water supply and drinking water in the petroleum activities.